neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_components.md

 ## Section 3

-***Q7: Respond to each of the following by refering back to [your analysis of the experiment used to test sign stimuli for stickleback fish aggression]() :
+***Q7: Respond to each of the following by refering back to [your analysis of the experiment used to test sign stimuli for stickleback fish aggression](stickleback-aggression-analysis) :
 		- Which independent stimulus feature that you analyzed was the strongest for evoking/triggering aggression (bites)?
 		- Which independent stimulus feature that you analyzed was the weakest for evoking/triggering aggression (bites)?
 		- What evidence do you have to support your answers?***

 ## Section 4

-***Q8: Based your observation of the egg-rolling behavior in the videos we watched during class (see course website for video links) address the following in your response: (Note that there are a variety of correct answers to this question):
+***Q8: Based your observation of the egg-rolling behavior in the videos we watched during class ([video 1]() and [video 2]()) (see course website for video links) address the following in your response: (Note that there are a variety of correct answers to this question):
 		- What do you think is a sign stimulus (a stimulus feature) that triggers/evokes the FAP of egg-rolling.
 		- What observation(s) led you to formulate that hypothesis?
 		- Briefly describe an experiment that would enable you to gather evidence for/against that hypotheses.***